Humidity & Silk: Protect Your Luxury Garments

 Understanding silk's relationship with humidity is key to its proper care.
 Here are some recommendations for different environments:

 • Humid Climates: Ensure good air circulation in your wardrobe.
 Do not store silk in plastic bags, which can trap moisture.
 Consider using a dehumidifier in your closet.
 After wearing, allow the garment to air out completely before storing.
-For more on the philosophy behind caring for luxury materials, see our Craft Philosophy.
+For more on the philosophy behind caring for considered materials, see our Craft Philosophy.

 • Dry Climates: Avoid storing silk in direct sunlight or near heat sources, which can exacerbate dryness.
 If you experience issues with static, a light misting with a fine spray of distilled water can help.
 For long-term storage, consider using a humidifier to maintain a stable environment.